-So cross the marketplace out from the list of possible B2C tools with a determinate face, and let’s switch our attention to Facebook Shops.
+So cross the Marketplace off the list of possible B2C tools with a determinate face, and let’s switch our attention to Facebook Shops.

-Unlike FB Marketplace, this is a way to go for businesses thinking about selling stuff on Facebook.
+Unlike Facebook Marketplace, creating a Facebook Shop is a way to go for businesses looking to sell stuff on Facebook and Instagram.
 It is definitely closer to an online store.

-It even supports transactions, if you wish, as long as you’re in the USA.
-The rest of the world has a single way to accept an order — redirect the buyer to an external website, supporting the shopping feature.
-The call to action button that you select for your Business Page can be attached to your Amazon shop, Shopify store, webstore powered by X-Cart or any other store builder.
+The call to action button that you select for your Business Page can be attached to your Amazon shop, Shopify store, eCommerce site powered by X-Cart, or any other online store builder.

-If you want to sell via FB, the very first thing you will need is a Facebook Page.
+If you want to start selling your products or services via Facebook, the very first thing you will need is a Facebook Page.

-Yes, in terms of Internet, your profile page is a web page indeed.
-But in Zuckerberg’s social network, “Facebook Page” is a separate page for business purposes, where you will act as an admin.
+Yes, in terms of Google, your profile page is a web page indeed.
+But in Zuckerberg’s social network, “Facebook Page” is a separate business page, where you will act as an admin.